companieshouse/chs-delta-api/docs/unit-testing-a-new-schema.md

 ## Overview
 As the chs-delta-api uses a 3rd party library (See `/docs` directory for documentation on the kin-openAPI3 library) to validate its requests, there is no way to directly unit test the code.
-This document will guide you through creating unit tests which assert that your open API schema is working correctly.
+This document will guide you through creating unit tests which assert that your openAPI schema is working correctly.

 ## 1. Where to add your unit tests
 Move into the `/validation/schema_testing` directory and create a new directory to contain your unit tests.
 Inside of your